 It is not one of the traditional Indian summer drinks, but I find them the best option to have in a modern day coffee shop.
 My favorite remains the traditional Lemon, but the other fruit varieties also sound exciting.
 You can very easily make Ice tea at home, just put less of tea and add the right flavor.

 Plain Ganne ka Ras is a popular summer drink, but with salt, lime juice and or with Adrak (Ginger) freshly crushed Sugarcane Juice not just cools but also greatly re-energize the consumer in summers.

-Tell me which are your favorite Indian Summer Drinks?
+Tell me which are your favorite drinks to beat the summers?

-Recommend you to read following Places to visit in India.
+Recommend you to read the following Places to visit in India.